AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

     -   Provides an ultra-high packet forwarding rate.
     -   Provides high network performance based on large computing capacity.
 -   Applies to the following scenarios:
-    -   I/O-intensive scenarios, such as medium and large OLTP core databases
+    -   I/O-intensive scenarios, such as large and medium-sized OLTP core databases
-    -   Medium and large NoSQL databases
+    -   Large and medium-sized NoSQL databases
     -   Search and real-time log analytics
     -   Traditional large enterprise-level commercial software, such as SAP